Faculty and Staff

 Raymond Teets, MD

 Dr. Raymond Teets is faculty and Director of Integrative Medicine at the Mount Sinai Downtown Residency in Urban Family Medicine and Assistant Professor at the Icahn School of Medicine at Mount Sinai.
 As a Bravewell Fellow he graduated from the University of Arizona’s Associate Program in Integrative Medicine.
+In 2019 he was elected as one of four new members of the Board of Directors for the Academic Consortium for Integrative Medicine and Health, representing the Icahn School of Medicine at Mount Sinai.
 Dr. Teets is director of the program of the Integrative Medicine in Residency (IMR), an award-winning longitudinal curriculum developed at University of Arizona.
 He also helped develop Integrative services at IFH, including the acupuncture clinic for underserved patients.
 He has an integrative medicine practice at Cadman Family Practice at IFH, where he uses the electronic medical record to aid in providing integrative medicine for underserved patients.
 He has a strong interest in nutrition, dietary supplements, and mind-body medicine.
 With a background in philosophy, Dr. Teets is also interested in how the medical paradigm can be rethought to improve mind-body medicine, e.g., in situations where patients present with unexplained symptoms.

 Red Schiller, MD